RoundTower-io/terraform_feature_flag_lambda/README.md

 terraform init
 terraform apply -auto-approve
 ```
-## Then, we switch between languages in the output, use the following commands
+## Then, to switch between languages in the output, use the following commands
 ```bash
 terraform apply -var="language=french"
 OR